astorDev/minilang/inspirations/async-suffix/csharp-article/index.md

 > Use the `Sync` suffix.

 The reason is simple: It should require less effort to do things the right way.
-That's it: allow using the sync version, but force to make it very explicit.
+That's it: allow other developers to use the sync version, but force them to make it explicit.

 ## A Note About Warnings